Supermagnum/passiveSonar/readme.txt

 I think it should be possible to calculate the distance to sound sources based upon those factors, and the known distance between two pods.

+Multilateration/Triangulation software fiction will probably be the best, as the position of the circular hydrophone arrays are known because the length between them can be 60 meters.
+The software will then do basic triangulation and Multilateration based on the arrival time of the signal.

 That should be interesting to those who monitors marine mammals.
 I don't know if a AGC circuit is a good idea to implement,to avoid overloading the circuit.
 Automatic gain control (AGC), is a closed-loop feedback regulating circuit in an amplifier or chain of amplifiers, the purpose of which is to maintain a suitable signal amplitude at its output, despite variation of the signal amplitude at the input.
 The average or peak output signal level is used to dynamically adjust the gain of the amplifiers, enabling the circuit to work satisfactorily with a greater range of input signal levels.